-National: http://www.nsopr.gov
+National: www.nsopr.gov

 In addition, through the Florida Department of Law Enforcement (FDLE), you may obtain a list of sexual offenders and predators registered as enrolled, employed, or volunteering at Broward College.
-You can access this by following the link to the Florida Sexual Offender Registry, offered by FDLE, which is, https://offender.fdle.state.fl.us/offender/sops/universitySearch.jsf.
+You can access this by following the link to the Florida Sexual Offender Registry, offered by FDLE: offender. fdle.state.fl.us/offender/sops/universitySearch. isf.
 Once there, select from the drop down arrow Broward College.